loki4j/loki-logback-appender/README.md

 ## Java 8 support

-Loki4 provides experimental support for Java 8.
+Loki4 provides an experimental support for Java 8.
 Check the Quick Start instruction below.

 For Maven project add the following dependency to your `pom.xml`: